mshahi23/Ramble/README.md

 # Ramble
 ## CS 320 - User Interface Design
 ### Note: Orignial repo is in the course's organization which is private
+### Note: Software will not work anymore as access to Cloudstore Database has expired
 <hr/>